johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 * Internet connection (Crunchbang is based on Debian netinstall)

 We'll need to create a new VM with *Debian (64-bit)* selected as the guest operating system type.
-I'm on an Intel i7 4790k 4.0 GHz with 16 gigs of RAM, so I just allocated 4 CPU cores and 4 gigs to the new VM and created a 40 GB dynamic storage on an SSD partition (recommended).
+I'm on an Intel i7 4790k 4.0 GHz with 32 gigs of RAM, so I just allocated 4 CPU cores and 4 gigs to the new VM, and created a 40 GB dynamic storage on an SSD partition (recommended).
 Pretty standard stuff, but make sure that *Enable PAE/NX System* is checked under *System / Processor / Extended Features*, otherwise the installer will fail.

+It is important to select *VBoxSVGA* instead of the recommended *VMSVGA* under *Display/ Graphics Controller*.
+Failing to do so will result in all sorts of problems after installing the guest additions and rebooting once or twice (e.g. black screen after reboot, defaulting to 640x480 and getting flooded with error notifications, etc.)

 From this point it's easy sailing---just insert the ISO and proceed with the install.
 I recommend using the text mode installer because the GUI one hung at